snoyberg/posa-chapter/warp.md

 Otherwise, a successful value is returned wrapped with `Just`.
 `timeout` eloquently shows how great Haskell's composability is.

-`timeout` is useful for most purposes but its performance is not good enough to implement high-performance servers.
+`timeout` is useful for most purposes, but its performance is inadequate for implementing high-performance servers.
-This is because that `timeout` spawns a user thread to handle timeout.
-(FIXME: please review this.)
+The problem is that, for each timeout created, this function will spawn a new user thread.
+While user threads are cheaper than system threads, they still involve an overhead which can add up.
-We need to avoid the creation of a user thread for timeout for each connection.
+We need to avoid the creation of a user thread for each connection's timeout handling.
 So, we implemented a timeout system which uses only one user thread, called the timeout manager, to handle the timeouts of all connections.
-Its heart is the following two points:
+At its core are the following two points:

 - Double `IORef`s
 - Safe swap and merge algorithm